gubnich/frontcamp/report.md

 `{ "acknowledged" : true, "matchedCount" : 10259, "modifiedCount" : 10259 }`

+---
-4. What are the names of the restaurants which have a grade at index 8 with score less then 7?
-Use projection to include only names without _id.
+*4. What are the names of the restaurants which have a grade at index 8 with score less then 7?
+Use projection to include only names without _id.*

 ##### Query: